tahasarfraz783/Business-Insights-360--Power-BI/README.md

 You are one of the data analysts hired by AtliQ Hardwares and have been provided two datasets.
 You have been tasked with:

 -  Creating a dashboard with the mock-up provided by shareholders
--  Having relevant information for each department in the country
+-  Having relevant information for each department in the company
 -  Implementing changes suggesting by shareholders following the shareholder meeting